wyywyy23/clusterDLPS/README.md

 # SimGrid Template Project using S4U and cmake

-This project contains all the cmake configuration that you need to start your own project using the S4U interface of SimGrid.
+This project contains all the cmake configuration that you need to start your own project using the S4U interface of SimGrid, along with several small example applications.

 ## How to proceed
 1. Fork this repository.